mohitkumartoshniwal/monorepo/README.md

 ```

-If you are facing any issue while committing code then run below command
+If you are facing any issue related to eslint prettier integration while committing code then run below command

 ```sh
 pnpm add -D eslint-plugin-prettier -w